Where to eat in Paris

-For lunch, we accidently ended up in this little restaurant while wandering the streets looking for a place to have lunch.
+For lunch, we accidentally ended up in this little restaurant while wandering the streets looking for a place to have lunch.
 We had a lunch menu for only 13 euro and the food was not bad at all but very simple.
 We had a quiche Lorraine and a quiche with onions.
 The main was a turkey steak with some fries and green beans and for dessert a nice chocolate mousse (made with dark chocolate).

 This is a good restaurant for a nice lunch away from the busy tourist restaurants.
 Don’t let yourself get scared off by the waiters trying to pull you in, it is worth it.

-After our visit to the catacombes, we had lunch here.
-We were looking for a light lunch so we ordered the club sandwich with salmon and some fries.
+After our visit to the catacombs, we had lunch here.
+We were looking for a light lunch so we ordered the club sich with salmon and some fries.
 I was expecting smoked salmon on the sandwich instead of fresh salmon and when it is cut too thick, I don´t like to eat it.
 I was having some trouble of eating it, and I ended up leaving some of the salmon on the plate.

 Compared to last time, we had some pretty good food in Paris.
-Although I must say that the dessers where not what I was expecting.
+Although I must say that the desserts where not what I was expecting.
 But we had some good sweets in between to cover for that.
 It all depends on the location where you are and if you want to have dinner near your hotel or not.
-We prefered to stay near so then your choices are a little bit more limited.
+We preferred to stay near so then your choices are a little bit more limited.